ConqAra/Canvas/README.md

 >   - ametrine armor (found in the end, upgraded through either gilded or plain netherite) gives the same defense as gilded netherite, but also increases your max health by 3 hp per piece; 12 hp (6 hearts) with a full set. however it doesn't have any knockback resistance nor other specialities such as lava/fire immunity, so choose wisely!
 > - all gold weapons now attack faster, giving an additional 0.4 extra attack speed. i always found it weird how gold tools had this extra speed boost that made them unique, but gold weapons didn't.
 > - the recipe for a shield is slightly more expensive.
-> - ther are over 100+ new enchantments!
+> - there are over 100+ new enchantments!
 > - you can easily embrace your [create](https://github.com/Fabricators-of-Create/Create) autism in this pack!

 > multiplayer features: